microsoft/ignite-learning-paths/aiml/aiml20/README.md

 # Using Pre-Built AI to Solve Business Challenges

+⚠️ This content as been moved to the new Repo: [Ignite Learning Paths Training AIML](https://github.com/microsoft/ignite-learning-paths-training-aiml/tree/master/aiml20).

 This is the repository supporting the Ignite Tour 2019-2020 talk, "Using Pre-Built AI to Solve Business Challenges".
 Here you will find links to the resources mentioned in the talk, and the code and scripts you will need to